How to convert a 3D object to ".glTF" (Blender 2.80 and later)¶

 About Blender's latest version

-Blender 2.80 is the latest version of Blender, which is really good.
+Blender 2.90 is the latest version of Blender, which is fantastic.
 However, if you prefer staying on Blender 2.79, go to this tutorial.
+You can also follow this tutorial if you are under Blender 2.80 or later.

 1.2.
 Open Blender.
 If you have a cube in the scene, select it by clicking on it and delete it by pressing "Delete" on your keyboard.